rodolfo-r-a-da-silva/lib-pdm/docs/unit-tests/module_functions.md

-- Can set and get the instance's function type - test_Function_SetAndGetType
+- Can set and get the instance's function type - test_GetAndSetType_ReturnsNoErrorWhenNotInit
-- Only initialize when type is different from "None" - test_Function_InitWhenTypeIsNotNone / test_Function_InitReturnErrorWhenTypeIsNone
+- Only initialize when type is different from "None" - test_InitWhenTypeIsNotNone_ReturnsNoError / test_InitWhenTypeIsNone_ReturnsTypeError
-- Function type is not changed on initialization - test_Function_InitDoesNotChangeType
+- Function type is not changed on initialization - test_InitDoesNotChangeChangeType
-- Function type is not changed on on deinitialization
+- Function type is not changed on on deinitialization - test_DeinitDoesNotChangeType
-- Can only change function type when not initialized - test_Funtion_ChangingTypeWhenInitializedReturnsErrorAndKeepsType
+- Can only change function type when not initialized - test_ChangeTypeWhenInitialized_ReturnsErrorAndKeepsType
 - Initialization sets output to zero
 - Denitialization sets output to zero